Court of the Myrtles: Court of the Myrtles

 The Court of the Myrtles measures 23 to 23.5 metres wide and 36.6 metres long, with its long axis aligned roughly north-to-south.
 At the middle, aligned with the axis of the court, is a wide reflective pool.
 The pool measures 34 metres long and 7,10 meters wide.
 The myrtle bushes that are the court's namesake grow in hedges along either side of this pool.
-Two circular floor fountain are located at either end of the pool allow.
+Two circular floor fountains are located at either end of the pool.
 The water from each fountain runs along a short channel towards the pool, but the channel is design to let the water slow and pause before emptying into the pool, thus reducing the formation of ripples and preserving the water's still surface.
 The effect of the water reflecting sunlight during the day as well as the image of the architecture around it is a crucial part of the aesthetic effect of this space.
 Elongated rectangular courtyards with a central water basin were already an established feature of Nasrid architecture that is evident in older palaces of the Alhambra, in particular the Palacio del Partal Alto.

 At the south and north ends of the courtyard are ornate porticos consisting of a wide central arch flanked by three smaller arches on either side.
 The arches are richly decorated with stucco sculpted in arabesque (vegetal), sebka, and epigraphic motifs.
 This decoration, like that of the halls behind them, dates from the time of Muhammad V, probably between 1362 and 1367.
 The gallery spaces behind the porticos are flanked at their east and west ends by decorative niches covered with muqarnas vaulting.

 Behind each portico is a set of halls.
 The southern halls or "southern pavilion" were largely demolished during the construction of the adjacent Palace of Charles V in the 16th century.
 Only the façade of this structure was preserved in order to maintain the visual integrity of the courtyard.
 The doors on the sides of the Court of the Myrtles lead to four rooms that probably served as living spaces, while other doors lead to passages to and from the Patio de Cuarto Dorado to the west and the Comares Baths (the hammam) to the east.
 A passage also now leads to the Palace of the Lions, but during the Nasrid period these two palaces were completely independent of each other.
 They were only connected together after the 1492 conquest, when the Catholic Monarchs moved in.